Phrenic Nerve Damage Causes and Treatments

 This article deals with damage to the phrenic nerve as well as treatment options.
 To skip directly to the treatment options, please click here.

 The phrenic nerve may not be something you have heard of before, but as you read this, it is keeping you alive.
 This nerve controls the diaphragm muscle, which controls the breathing process.
 When the diaphragm contracts, the chest cavity expands and creates room for inhaled air.
 Breathing is an involuntary action and something you don’t have to think about.
-It is the phrenic nerve’s primary function to carry out this process without you having to command your body to do so.
+The brain’s respiratory centers and phrenic nerve function to carry out this process without you having to command your body to do so.
 When the phrenic nerve is damaged, it can prevent the normal breathing processes and impact your health.
 Fortunately, treatments exist to remedy the condition.

 WHAT IS THE PHRENIC NERVE?

 The phrenic nerve is actually a twin nerve, with one on the left side and one on the right of the diaphragm.
-The nerves serve to send signals between the brain and the diaphragm.
+The nerves serve to receive and send signals between the brain and the diaphragm.
 Breathing is an interesting bodily process because although you usually do not have to think about doing it, you do have the ability to hold your breath or to take a deep breath.
-The phrenic nerve is responsible for handling these decisions.
-When the nerve is damaged, this control is lost.
+When the nerve is damaged, this ability is lost.

 WHERE IS THE PHRENIC NERVE?

-The phrenic nerve begins in the brain and then continues down to the first few vertebrae of the spine, where it then splits.
-The two nerves then continue through each side of the body, with the right side coming in contact with the windpipe and heart, while passing the lungs.
-The left side also comes in close contact with the heart, with both sides eventually ending up in the diaphragm.
+The two nerves originate in the neck, go through the chest and terminate in the diaphragm. .
 Because of its location and proximity to both the lungs and the heart, the nerve can be impacted if there are specific conditions in either of these organs.
 If either of the nerves is damaged and signals between the brain and diaphragm are interrupted, normal breathing may be prevented.

 CAUSES OF PHRENIC NERVE DAMAGE